collabdotcloud/docs.collab.cloud/docs/admin/extension-bookmarks.md

-# Open all Bookmarks in new Window extension
+# Open all Bookmarks in new Tab extension

 If you or your users use the bookmark app and community widget, you might want to change the default behaviour when you open a link.